Aimee Murch: University team

 Murch played university softball in the United States for Lynn University.
 In 2005, she was named to the First Team All-American.
 She was also named the Female Athlete of the Year by the Sunshine State Conference, and was named the Most Valuable Player at the DII National Championship.
 In 2005 and 2006, she was named the athlete of the year by her university.
 Her university inducted her into their hall of fame in 2010, making her the first softball player to be inducted.
 While pitching for the university, she held several school records.
-These records include most strikeouts in a game at 22, having an ERA of 0.45, the most wins at 39, pitching the most complete games with 38, having the most shutouts with 21 and having the most strikeouts during a single season with a total of 428 for a season.
+These records include the most strikeouts in a game at 22, having an ERA of 0.45, the most wins at 39, pitching the most complete games with 38, having the most shutouts with 21 and having the most strikeouts during a single season with a total of 428 for a season.
 She finished her university career with an ERA of 0.55, a total of 62 wins, having pitched 69 complete games, had 37 shutouts and striking out 737 batters.